 Working with Startups at Stanley Black & DeckerMost companies are working with startups in their markets, but many have struggled with optimizing value and ROI from their accelerators, incubators, colocation or venture groups.
 This session, led by Larry Harper, VP of Stanley Ventures — the investment arm of the $11 billion power tool company Stanley Black & Decker — will explore how they have brought mentorship, scale and resources to early stage companies to accelerate their growth and provide the parent company with new innovative products.
 Please come prepared to discuss some of the successes and challenges of your own venture group, or bring questions you need answered about corporate venture capital.

-Innovating the Brand at Turner Classic MoviesAs Turner Classic Movies — the television network that’s part of the $29 billion Time Warner empire — began shifting to a “fan engagement company,” common questions began to emerge.
+Business Models and Brands, Turner Classic MoviesAs Turner Classic Movies — the television network that’s part of the Time Warner empire — began shifting to a “fan engagement company,” common questions began to emerge.
 How do you extend core features of your brand?
-What’s the right business model to employ?
+What are the right business models to employ as you expand your portfolio from core to adjacent to transformational offerings?
 How do you avoid “inauthenticity”?
-What might be replicable to other brands?
-This session, led by TCM’s Head of Strategy Shannon Clute, will explore some of the lessons, challenges, consequences and opportunities associated with innovation via brand extension.
+This session, led by TCM’s Director of Business Development & Strategy Shannon Clute, will explore some of the lessons, challenges, consequences and opportunities associated with innovation via brand extension, and discuss what might be replicable by other brands.
 Please come ready to discuss some of your own learnings and challenges, or come prepared with issues you might want to explore together.

 Innovation Through Creative Partnerships at UPSAs Innovation Leader has covered extensively, companies are taking unique approaches to co-creation, collaboration, and Open Innovation.
 We’ll see some of that collaboration in action in Atlanta, where many corporate innovation labs are working closely with Georgia Tech and the university ecosystem.
 But other models exist.
 At this session, David Lee, VP Innovation & Strategic Enterprise Fund at the $61 billion logistics company UPS, will explore approaches to building relationships with startups, universities, agencies, accelerators, corporations, and other parties to bring new capabilities to your company.
 Please come prepared to discuss your company’s approach to co-creation and collaboration, or to ask questions and discuss challenges related to ecosystem development and participation.